muratk5n/thirdwave/en/README.md

 ---

-H2 Fuel News: "Middle Eastern container ships have the potential to one day shift the nature of the region’s energy leadership to clean hydrogen as the area undergoes a considerable change in economic focus"
+H2 Fuel News: "Ships leaving ports in that area have the potential to allow the region to remain among leaders...
+Middle Eastern container ships [can] shift the nature of the region’s energy leadership to clean hydrogen as the area undergoes a considerable change in economic focus"

 ---